morphed

 Prompt: "Anime swordsman in traditional samurai armor, katana drawn mid-slash with motion trail, cherry blossom petals falling, dramatic side lighting, detailed fabric and metal textures, anime film quality, cinematic 2.35:1 composition"

 Cherry blossoms and samurai imagery create a classic anime aesthetic.
-Adding a specific aspect ratio (2.35:1 cinematic) produces a widescreen composition that feels like a movie still.
+Adding a specific aspect ratio (2.35:1 cinematic) produces a widescreen composition that reads like a movie still.

-Slice-of-Life and Studio Ghibli
+Slice-of-Life and Studio Ghibli Style Prompts

 Slice-of-life and Studio Ghibli-inspired prompts favor soft colors, gentle lighting, and everyday moments with emotional depth.
+These work best with Nano Banana because its photorealistic lighting engine renders atmospheric effects (rain on glass, steam, golden hour) with more subtlety than flat illustration models.

 Prompt: "Anime girl sitting by a window with a cup of tea, soft rain on glass, cozy room with plants and books, Studio Ghibli inspired, warm pastel colors, gentle and contemplative mood"